ayodejii/easy-trader-app-wpf/README.md

 # Overview

-This is a WPF app that's supposed to be help stores in trading and account management.
+This is a WPF app that helps stores in trading and account management.

 It uses Entity Framework for db mapping.